-The APM Project will affect the Social Assets of the community in a positive way if it is implemented in the Township.
-The increased population associated with the APM Project would be expected to increase demand on community recreational facilities and programs, as well as social services and organizations likely leading to new investments in these services more easily funded with increased tax revenues.
-In addition, this increased population would also be expected to increase program participation rates and create a larger volunteer base to serve community needs.
-Increased funding, volunteerism and participation would allow Huron-Kinloss to upgrade and expand its recreational and social programs.
-In all, the community's aspiration for enhanced vitality would be achieved.
+The APM Project will positively affect the Social Assets of the community if it is implemented in the area by stimulating community growth and providing revenue to pay for growth.
+The increased population associated with the APM Project would be expected to increase demand on community recreational facilities and programs, as well as social services and organizations.
+In addition, this increased population would also be expected to heighten participation rates, and create a larger volunteer base to ensure the culture and history of the community thrives.
+Increased funding, volunteerism and participation would allow South Bruce to upgrade and expand its recreational and social programs that would help to bond residents from different urban centres in a more cohesive community.
+This chain of events is what the community desires.
+It is cohesive in its vision and aspirations.